 - Evening and Weekend Activities: Pre-organized evening/weekend activities will be offered to both ELS and Nike Tennis campers.
 All off-campus field trips are supervised.

 - All-inclusive tuition: Covers language instruction, sport instruction, housing, meals, roundtrip airport transfers, weekend stayover(s), and weekend activities

-- Registration Packet: A detailed camper registration packet containing check-in location, health & release forms, emergency contact info, and a packing list will be emailed to all registered campers in May of 2013.
+- Registration Packet: A detailed camper registration packet containing check-in location, health & release forms, emergency contact info, and a packing list will be emailed to all registered campers in May of 2014.
 Our health and release forms do not require a doctor's signature and will be collected on the first day of camp.
 International campers must have health insurance valid in the US in order to attend Nike camps.
-Campers enrolling in the ELS language programs must purchase the ELS health insurance.